 Present in the Wild - Widespread.
 At present there are scattered, but widely spaced geographically, records from Fermanagh, Cork, Waterford and Dublin.
-It is not known if the species is breeding in the wild, though a breeding populations not account for the wide dispersal of chipmunk records as they have been shown to disperse less than 250m from their natal range in the introduced population in France (Marmet et al., 2011).
-Likely under recorded.
+It is not known if the species is breeding in the wild, though a breeding population would not account for the wide dispersal of chipmunk records as they have been shown to disperse less than 250m from their natural range in the introduced population in France (Marmet et al., 2011).

 Native to China, Japan, Korea and eastern Russia (Pisanu et al., 2013).
 The likely source of the European population is from Korea (Pisanu et al., 2013).

 The following map is interactive.
 If you would prefer to view it full screen then click here.

 How can you help

 Report any sightings to the National Biodiversity Data Centre.
 Report any escaped pets to the NBDC or NPWS, do not release unwanted pets into the wild.